 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

-Starting off as a ‘musick house’ way back in 1683, crowds were curious about the newly discovered wells by owner Dick Sadler for their supposed healing waters.
-This little scam didn’t last too long, and the site of ‘Sadler’s Wells’ needed a new public draw.
-Hence, circus acts and freak shows dominated its 17th to 18th century playbills, particularly during summertime.
+Starting off as a ‘musick house’ in 1683, crowds were curious about the newly discovered wells by owner Dick Sadler for their supposed healing waters.
+Hence, circus acts and freak shows dominated its 18th-century playbills, particularly during summertime.

 This tradition followed it into the second half of the 20th century, particularly as a career launchpad for up-and-coming performers and an eccentric production home in its hidden off-West-End location.
-But its bare bones design and poor acoustics meant it had a much-needed fix-up in the late 1990s, with some parts entirely knocked down.
 The sixth theatre to stand on the site opened in 1998, with a bigger stage, increased seating capacity, and a variety of performance companies working in-house.